-Carbon Dioxide (CO2) is a toxic gas.
-With its odourless, tasteless, and colourless properties, it poses a greater threat to the body’s natural defence mechanisms.
-Being unable to smell, taste or see it, heightens the dependence on regular testing in breathing air applications.
+Carbon Dioxide (CO2) is a odourless, tasteless, and colourless toxic gas which poses a great threat to the body’s natural defence mechanisms.
+Being unable to smell, taste or see it, heightens the dependence on regular monitoring of the air you breathe.

 The exact symptoms of CO2 poisoning depend on the level of concentration in the air.
 Once CO2 is inhaled, at dangerous levels it disables the blood’s ability to move oxygen to the heart and brain.
 At just 2% (20,000ppm), it causes dizziness, headaches, an increased heart rate or hearing impairments.
 At 5%-10%, more severe symptoms include confusion, tiredness, loss of breath, and eventually unconsciousness.

 Benzene is a colourless or light-yellow liquid chemical at room temperature.
 It’s used primarily as a solvent in the chemical and pharmaceutical industries as a starting material and an intermediate in the synthesis of numerous chemicals and in gasoline.

 People are exposed to benzene primarily by breathing air that contains the chemical.
 Mainstream cigarette smoke is a major source of benzene exposure.
 Benzene may also be found in glues, adhesives, cleaning products and paint strippers.
 Benzene has been classified as a human carcinogen and exposure to benzene increases the risk of developing leukemia and other blood disorders.